-H. Prepaid Expenses
+H. Prepaid Expenses and Inventories

 Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid expenses in the accompanying basic financial statements.
+All inventories are valued at cost using the first-in/first-out method ("FIFO").